 ☐ Interviewees self-record interview statements outside of the filming date.
 JoVE can provide support for this option.

-Interview Statements are read by JoVE’s voiceover talent.
+X Interview Statements are read by JoVE’s voiceover talent.

 ☐ Author interview statement opt out (interview statements removed completely from paper).

 4. Filming location: Will the filming need to take place in multiple locations (greater than walking distance)?
 Enter Yes or No.